2025 Toyota Land Cruiser Review: The Off-Road Icon Makes Its Return

 Pros:

-- Retro-modern design with real off-road credibility.
+- A retro-modern design with real off-road cred

 Cons:

-- Waaaaayy too much hard plastic
+- Waaaaayy too much hard plastic!!